railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_journals.rst

 Invoicing journals are used to assign purchase orders and/or delivery order to a given invoicing journal.
 Everything in the journal can be invoiced in one go, and you can control the amounts by journal.
-For example you can create the following journals: daily invoicing, end-of-week invoicing, and end-of-month invoicing.
-It's also possible to show the invoicing journal by default in the partner form.
+For example you can create the following journals: daily invoicing, end-of-week invoicing, and monthly invoicing.
+It is also possible to show the invoicing journal by default in the partner form.

 Order journals look like orders and are automatically transferred to orders for the corresponding